Hawaii Paycheck Calculator

 Calculate your Hawaii paycheck

-Calculating your Hawaii state income tax is similar to the steps we listed on our Federal paycheck calculator:
+Calculating your Hawaii state income tax is similar to the steps we listed on our main paycheck calculator page:

 1. Determine your gross income